oleksandrmaslov/zmk-input-gestures/README.md

 **Configuration Options:**
 - `circular-scroll;`: Activates the circular scroll feature.
 - `circular-scroll-rim-percent=<10>;`: Sets the percentage width of the outer ring of the touchpad that activates circular scroll.
 A lower value reduces accidental activation during normal usage but requires better targeting to activate.
 - `circular-scroll-width=<1024>;`: Sets the width of the touchpad.
 If your device driver supports scaling to a target interval you should make sure to use the same values.
-See the chapter about the cirque-driver below, if you want to change this, but you probably shouldn't.
+See the [section about the cirque-driver](#configuration-options-for-absolute-mode-in-cirque-glidepad-driver) below, if you want to change this, but you probably shouldn't.
 - `circular-scroll-height=<1024>;`: Sets the height of the touchpad.
 If your device driver supports scaling to a target interval you should make sure to use the same values.
-See the chapter about the cirque-driver below, if you want to change this, but you probably shouldn't.
+See the [section about the cirque-driver](#configuration-options-for-absolute-mode-in-cirque-glidepad-driver) below, if you want to change this, but you probably shouldn't.

 ### Right-Side Vertical Scroll (Absolute Mode only!
 Not implemented.)